MCProHosting/connect-smart-redis/Readme.md

 Connect-smart-redis is inspired by [connect-redis](http://github.com/tj/connect-redis), and is designed for distributed environments.
 It's fast, light, and (you guessed it) smart!
 It requires Redis version 2.6.12 or newer.

-> **Status**: this is currently used in production in distributed environment and non-distributed environments.
+> **Status**: this is currently used in production in distributed and non-distributed environments.
 There are no known issues with it at this time.

 ## Usage